John Niland (American football): Dallas Cowboys

-As a rookie, Niland started in the 1966 NFL Championship Game, though contemporaneous reporting says Boeke played left tackle in the Championship game that year (not Niland), committing an offsides penalty that was important in the game's outcome.
-Niland later started in the 1967 NFL Championship Game, famously known as the "Ice Bowl", both championship games being Cowboy losses to the Green Bay Packers.
-In 1967, Niland played next to left tackle Tony Liscio and opposite right defensive tackle Lionel Aldridge and right defensive tackle Jordan of the Packers (whom Niland had faced only two years earlier in the Chicago All-Star game).
+During the 1967 preseason, Landry decided to start Niland at left guard and moved Tony Liscio to left tackle, with Boeke now playing a reserve role.
+In 1967, Niland started 13 games at left guard and Liscio 14 games at left tackle.
+Niland started in the 1967 NFL Championship Game, famously known as the "Ice Bowl".
+In the 1967 NFL championship game, Niland played left guard next to Liscio, and opposite the Packers' right defensive end Lionel Aldridge and right defensive tackle Jordan (whom Niland had faced only two years earlier in the Chicago All-Star game).